Izofen/torrent/Rock, Alternative, Punk, Metal/README_006.md

 1. Vertigo
 2. Miracle Drug
-3. Sometimes You Can<1>t Make It On Your Own
+3. Sometimes You Can t Make It On Your Own
 4. Love & Peace Or Else
 5. City Og Blinding Lights
 6. All Because Of You